AI Summary of Peer-Reviewed Research

 Research area:LawGender StudiesGender, Labor, and Family Dynamics

-What the study found: The report reviews laws and regulations affecting women’s economic inclusion in 190 economies.
-It uses the Women, Business and the Law Index, which is built from eight indicators covering women’s interactions with the law as they begin, progress through, and end their careers.
+The report analyzes laws and regulations affecting women’s economic inclusion in 190 economies.
+It presents the Women, Business and the Law Index, which uses eight indicators covering women’s interactions with the law across different stages of their working lives.

-Why the authors say this matters: The study suggests that examining legal gender equality alongside women’s economic decisions can help build evidence about women’s economic inclusion.
-The authors conclude that the report contributes to research and policy discussions about women’s economic opportunities and empowerment.
+The authors say the report builds evidence on the link between legal gender equality and women’s economic inclusion.
+They also conclude that the work contributes to research and policy discussions about women’s economic opportunities and empowerment.

-What the researchers tested: The report updates all indicators as of September 1, 2019.
-It analyzes eight areas of the law: Mobility, Workplace, Pay, Marriage, Parenthood, Entrepreneurship, Assets, and Pension.
+The report updates all indicators as of September 1, 2019.
+It organizes the analysis around eight areas: Mobility, Workplace, Pay, Marriage, Parenthood, Entrepreneurship, Assets, and Pension.

 Key points

-• The report analyzes laws and regulations affecting women’s economic inclusion in 190 economies.
+• The report covers laws and regulations affecting women’s economic inclusion in 190 economies.

-• The Women, Business and the Law Index includes eight indicators: Mobility, Workplace, Pay, Marriage, Parenthood, Entrepreneurship, Assets, and Pension.
+• Its index has eight indicators: Mobility, Workplace, Pay, Marriage, Parenthood, Entrepreneurship, Assets, and Pension.

 • All indicators were updated as of September 1, 2019.

-• The authors say the report contributes to research and policy discussions on women’s economic opportunities and empowerment.
+• The authors say the report builds evidence on links between legal gender equality and women’s economic inclusion.

-• The abstract says progress has been made, but more work remains.
+• The abstract says progress has been made, but more work is still needed for full economic empowerment.

 Disclosure